 Phil Castle, Progression Specialist, said: “We are very grateful to the MOD for their donation which enabled the students to extend their skills and knowledge and develop their motivation and enthusiasm as well as their planning skills.
 They worked really hard on the project and were delighted to win an award for their enterprise.”

-Richard Weaver, Carpentry and Joinery Lecturer, said “The students from Carpentry and Joinery, aged between 17 and 20, welcomed the donation of the wood as it gave them the chance to design and create projects and items themselves.
+Richard Weaver, Carpentry and Joinery Tutor, said “The students from Carpentry and Joinery, aged between 17 and 20, welcomed the donation of the wood as it gave them the chance to design and create projects and items themselves.

 “The staff from Carpentry and Joinery have also enjoyed working with the students to realise their ideas and they are grateful for this opportunity.
 The items created have either been used for their personal use, Young Enterprise or volunteering projects.”